Back to Logging guides

 Final thoughts

-In this article, you explored the comprehensive process of using Logstash to collect, process, and forward logs, integrating it seamlessly with Docker, Nginx, and Better Stack for efficient log management.
-You should feel comfortable incorporating Logstash into your projects.
+In this article, you explored the comprehensive process of using Logstash 9.0 with Docker to collect, process, and forward logs, integrating it seamlessly with container environments, Nginx, and Better Stack for efficient log management.

 As a next step, visit the Logstash documentation to explore more features.
 If you wish to enhance your knowledge of Docker and Docker Compose, consult their respective documentation pages: Docker and Docker Compose.
 Additionally, for a comprehensive understanding of Docker logging mechanisms, check out this guide.

-If you are interested in exploring Logstash alternatives, consider looking into various log shippers.
+If you are interested in exploring Logstash alternatives, consider looking into various log shippers like Fluentd or Vector, which also work excellently with Docker environments.

 Thanks for reading, and happy logging!